Joy-karthik/Secure-EIC/README.md

 # Secure-EIC
-This repository have a document of the secure EIC feature
+This repository has a document of the secure EIC feature

-#Create the secure EIC connection
+#Create a secure EIC connection

     1. Begin by establishing a secure endpoint.
     2. Next, create two security groups: one for the private instance and another for the endpoint connection